ginschel/classis/README.md

 You will need an API token to run this, get a free HuggingFace API token from [here](https://huggingface.co/settings/tokens)

-Now run classist with the -c subcommand and give your token as an argument.
+Now run classist with the -c subcommand and input your token as an argument.

 ```